giancarvalho/FullStackOverflow-API/README.md

 ```

 POST /users - lets you create user.
-You need to send an object with the following properties:
+You need to send an object with the properties list below.
+If the class does not exist, it will be created in the same request.

 ```
 {